arcus/education_modules/data_visualization_in_open_source_software/data_visualization.md

 ![Two scatter plots side by side showing age vs glucose levels for patients in Class 1 (left) and Class 2 (right).
 The y-axis is aligned to facilitate comparison across groups.](media/intro_3.png "Two scatter plots side by side showing age vs glucose levels for patients in Class 1 (left) and Class 2 (right).
 The y-axis is aligned to facilitate comparison across groups.")

-[Overplotting](https://www.data-to-viz.com/caveat/overplotting.html) occurs when your data are obscuring each other on the plot.
-Two solutions for this are adjusting **alpha**, which allows you to control the level of transparency, or **jittering**, which introduces random noise to your data to spread the points out from each other somewhat.
-Note that jittering works best in situations where only one dimension is meaningful and you can jitter on the other (sometimes called "stripcharts").
-Another solution is plotting only a sample of your data (e.g. select a random 10% of cases) or, if you have meaningful groups, using faceting.

-Most of these tools can be applied across a wide range of kinds of visualizations.
+Most of these plot elements can be applied across a wide range of kinds of visualizations.
+Knowing how to identify these key plot elements will help you select effective visualizations for your own data.

-In the examples in the next modules in this series, [Data visualization in ggplot2](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education-modules/main/objective_3_1/data_visualization_in_ggplot2/data_visualization_ggplot2.md#1) and Data visualization in seaborn (coming soon), we'll walk through applying these tools in some of the most common kinds of plots.
+Before we dive into how plotting works in practice, though, we'll explore some popular open source tools for data visualization.

 ## Plotting libraries in R and python